-Distribute: If you collected them after the last class give each student a copy of the Paper Prototype - Project Guide and Paper Prototype - Rubric
+Distribute: If you collected them after the last class give each student a copy of the project guide and rubric.

 Paper Prototype Project

 Overview: As a class read through the overview of the project reviewing what they will need to produce and how it will be assessed.